David Vladeck

 David C. Vladeck (born June 6, 1951) is an American lawyer and the former director of the Bureau of Consumer Protection of the Federal Trade Commission, an independent agency of the United States government.
 He was appointed by the chairman of the FTC, Jon Leibowitz, on April 14, 2009, shortly after Leibowitz became chairman.
-He served in that position until December 31, 2012, when he returned to the Georgetown University Law Center.
+He served in that position until December 31, 2012, when he returned to teaching at the Georgetown University Law Center.

 Early life and education

 Vladeck is a native of New York City.
 He comes from a family of lawyers.
 His father, Stephen Vladeck, founded a worker's rights firm in 1948, which his wife, Judith, joined in 1957.
-Vladeck's sister, Anne, is a partner at the same firm, while his nephew, Stephen, is a law professor at the University of Texas School of Law.
+Vladeck's sister, Anne, is a partner at the same firm, while his nephew, Stephen, is a law professor at the Georgetown University Law Center.
 Vladeck’s brother, Bruce, headed the Health Care Financing Administration, now called the Center for Medicare and Medicaid Services, under President Bill Clinton.